Ocelot-Social-Community/Ocelot-Social/deployment/README.md

 ### Start branded docker environment locally

-For the developers we offer a `docker-compose` in this directory.
+For the developers we offer a `docker compose` in this directory.

 1. Copy `.env.dist` and rename it to `.env`
 2. (optional) change the `CONFIGURATION` in the `.env` value according to your desired brand.
 By default its `example`